Evidence-Based Psychiatry: Defending Science Against Criticism

 Whether you’re a Hollywood star or a Soviet official, truth doesn’t bend to politics or popularity – it follows the evidence

-Ignoring Science: Lessons from History
+Ignoring Science: Lessons from Clinical Trials Assessing Efficacy in History

 Listening to ill-informed critics can lead to disastrous consequences, steering us away from proven solutions toward chaos.
 In the 1930s Soviet Union, Trofim Lysenko rejected established genetics, pushing pseudoscientific agricultural theories that promised bountiful harvests but triggered famines and millions of deaths.
 His dismissal of evidence, propped up by political support, reveals the catastrophic cost of ignoring science.
 Today, celebrities like Tom Cruise and politicians like Robert F. Kennedy Jr. spread misinformed criticism of psychiatry, falsely claiming it’s unscientific or harmful without empirical backing.
 FasPsych counters these attacks with evidence-driven telepsychiatry, delivering accessible mental health care to organizations across the U.S. Contact FasPsych today to explore evidence-driven treatment solutions.